 Awareness of Context

 Are you reading the energy of the room, and how could that be contributing to the conversation?
 How might the organizational or team culture of the person or people you are in conversation with be involved?
-What interpersonal dynamics and relationships might be at play in the conversation you are listening to?
+What interpersonal, relationship, or power dynamics might be at play in the conversation you are in as listener?
 Be mindful of dynamics in the room, group, organization, community, country, or any other details related to context that may be influencing the speaker.

 There is an important distinction between self-focus and self-awareness as it relates to listening.
 Self-focus means you are wrapped up in and with yourself, when you should be listening to someone else.
 Self-awareness involves being cognizant of your biases, assumptions, beliefs, expectations, and filters while you are listening – and ensuring you don’t impose your own views on someone else who is looking for an attentive, open ear.